-Medium Term Plar n: Can the Buddha's teachings n nake the world a better p lace?
-SACRE Objectives Previous Vocabulary New vocabulary A3 - Suggest reasons A3 - Suggest reasons for problems in the world and offersolutions.
-Prince Siddhartha - Prince who bec ame Buddha.
-Buddha - Awakened or enlighter B3 - Recall one of the e Buddha's stories and its s teachings.
+Medium Term Plan: Can the Buddha's teachings make the world a better place?
+SACRE Objectives Previous Vocabulary New vocabulary A3 - Suggest reasons for problems in the world and offersolutions.
+B3 - Recall one of the Buddha's stories and its teachings.
+C3 - Explain how Buddhists could learn from the Buddha's stories and help make the world a better place.
 Gautama Yasodhara - Siddhartha's wife.
-Bodhi - Tree under which Buddh C3 - Explain how Bud C3 - Explain how Buddhists could learn from the Buddha's stories and help make the world a better place.
-8-fold path - The eightfold path Social, Moral & cultur ral opportunities Religion Action, Right Livelihood, Right Ef Spiritual Buddhism Moral British Values Previous Learning En d Point Assessment statements: End Point Assessment Staten nents: Individual Liberty • I understand why people think it is difficult to be happy all the time I can recall one of the Bu ddha's stories and start to explain Tolerance I can identify parts of the 8 fold path that might be hard for Buddhists to stick to I can make a link betwee n trying to love a good life by follo Mutual Respect I understand wh at being happy means to Buddhists I can suggest why there r nay be problems in the world and
+Buddha - Awakened or enlightened one.
+Bodhi - Tree under which Buddha reached enlightenment: known as the tree of wisdom.
+8-fold path - The eightfold path is Right Understanding, Right Intent, Right Speech, Right Social, Moral & cultur al opportunities Religion Action, Right Livelihood, Right Effort, Right Mindfulness, and Right Concentration.
+Spiritual Moral Buddhism British Values Previous Learning En d Point Assessment statements: End Point Assessment Staten nents: Individual Liberty Tolerance Mutual Respect • I understand why people think it is difficult to be happy all the time • I can identify parts of the 8 fold path that might be hard for Buddhists to stick to • I understand what being happy means to Buddhists I can recall one of the Buddha's stories and start to explain what the Buddha was teaching through it.
+I can make a link between trying to love a good life by following the 8 fold path and the suffering that Siddhartha I can suggest why there may be problems in the world and how people could help solve them